CephalofairGames/gloomhaven2e-faq/index.md

 **Disintegration Beam (5, top) - Will this work on Objectives?** No; Objectives can only be destroyed, not killed.

-**Chimeric Formula (9, top) - If I add more targets to this Heal ability (for example, with Potent Potables), will the added target also get to play extra cards?** Yes; both targets can play up to two cards from their hand, in whichever order you prefer. **If I target a Summon or a scenario ally with this Heal ability, what happens?** They don't have a hand of cards, so cannot benefit from the second ability.
+**Chimeric Formula (9, top) - If I add more targets to this Heal ability (for example, with Potent Potables), will the added target also get to play extra cards?** Yes; both targets can play up to two cards from their hand, in the order they were targeted by the Heal ability. **If I target a Summon or a scenario ally with this Heal ability, what happens?** They don't have a hand of cards, so cannot benefit from the second ability.

 **I have a question about Chimeric Formula (9, bot)...** It is impossible for this FAQ to encompass all the potential interactions with this card.
 Your group is empowered to interpret ambiguity for your own table.
 If you are not confident in your group's capability to fairly interpret potentially contradictory rules, I would recommend only using this on simpler cards.